 Once you’ve marked the frame and doors, it’s time to examine the door’s functionality.
 By looking at the door’s purpose, you can determine which features and functions will be on display.

-Let’s say your new bedroom door is going to be the one thing that completely encompasses your bedroom.
+Let’s say your new bedroom gate is going to be the one thing that completely encompasses your bedroom.
 In this case, the door’s primary function would be to separate your bedroom from the rest of the house.

-Another reason you’d want to select a bedroom door with a distinctive design is so that your children can learn from an early age that doorbells come only in one size.
+Another reason you’d want to select a bedroom portal with a distinctive design is so that your children can learn from an early age that doorbells come only in one size.
 This way, they’re less likely to knock over a miniature doorbell from a much larger structure.

 Measure the Bedroom Door’s Opening